louisaaaaa/TECHIN510-final/README.md

 ## What problems am I trying to solve
 - I want to create a fun and interactive game for users to enjoy
-- I want to be able to store puzzles
+- I want to use better prompting techniques to get desired output
-- I want
+- I want to be able to store and search puzzles
-- Added voice recognition for better user experience
+- I want to add speech-to-text for better user experience

 ## How to Run
 ```